 4.2.4 Hardware Implementation.
 To validate the behavior of the 3-step predictor, we implemented the algorithm on FPGA hardware.
-The FPGA environment was chosen as FPGAs have seen value as platforms for full QEC decoders [6, 39].
-We performed a behavioral simulation of the 3-step predictor on AMD's Vivado Design Suite [4] to verify the O(1) runtime for d=13 through d=27.
+The FPGA environment was chosen as FPGAs have seen value as platforms for full QEC decoders [43, 63].
+We performed a behavioral simulation of the 3-step predictor in AMD's Vivado Design Suite [4] to verify the O(1) runtime for d = 13 through d = 27.
 The time taken for the predictor implementation is always 60ns, demonstrating that it is constant with respect to distance.
 Since the 3-step predictor only considers $O(d^2)$ syndrome bits compared to the full decoding volume of $O(d^3)$, we also expect area costs to scale favorably compared to the full decoder.
-This separation increases as d increases.
-For example, at the smallest window volume of $2d^3$, with d=13 the predictor examines $\sim 15\%$ of the total syndrome data whereas with d=25 the predictor only examines $\sim 8\%$ of the total syndrome data.